St Mary's Guildhall, Coventry

 Though the neighbouring cathedral was destroyed in the bombing raid of 14 November 1940, the Guildhall miraculously survived.
 It is still used for important civic ceremonies and is regularly rented out for private functions such as weddings.
 There is a cafe in the vaulted undercroft, and the main hall is open to the public from spring through autumn.

-The medieval kitchens survive, and are still used to prepare food for functions, though with the aide of modern equipment.
+The medieval kitchens survive and are still used to prepare food for functions, though with the aid of modern equipment.

 The Coventry Tapestry

 The historic highlight of a visit to the guildhall is the Coventry Tapestry, made around 1495.
-The tapestry was especially made for the Guildhall and hangs in its original position over 500 years after it was installed.
-The tapestry measures some 9 metres across and 3 metres high and completely fills the north wall of the great hall.
+The tapestry was specially made for the Guildhall and hangs in its original position over 500 years after it was installed.
+The tapestry measures some nine metres across and three metres high and completely fills the north wall of the great hall.
 It is a superb piece of late medieval craft, a testament to the skill of the Flemish weavers of Coventry.